itiligent/ESXi-Custom-ISO/README.md

    Set-PowerCLIConfiguration -PythonPath C:\Users\$env:USERNAME\AppData\Local\Programs\Python\Python37\python.exe
    ```

-6. Run the desired build script to start creating your custom ISO 🚀
+6. Run your desired version build script to start creating your custom ISO 🚀

 - This repo supports creation of VMware test labs using consumer (non HCL) hardware.
 Not suitable for production use.